wael-jaber/design_patterns/java/src/main/creational/README.md

 - [ConcreteProductATest.java](../../../test/creational/factory/ConcreteProductATest.java)
 - [ConcreteProductBTest.java](../../../test/creational/factory/ConcreteProductBTest.java)

-### Pitfalls

-1. **Overuse of Factories**:

-   - Mistake: Using factories unnecessarily for simple object creation.
-   - Fix: Reserve factories for complex or polymorphic object creation.

-2. **Tight Coupling**:
-   - Mistake: Factories depend on specific concrete implementations.
-   - Fix: Use abstractions for return types.

-### Tips

-1. Combine **Factory Method** with **Abstract Factory** for flexible object creation.
-2. Use enums for product selection to simplify and type-safe the creation process.

 ---

 ## **Conclusion**

-This repository demonstrates the use of creational patterns in Java with clear examples, test cases, pitfalls, and tips for each pattern.
-Follow the links above to explore the source code and learn best practices.
+This repository demonstrates the use of creational patterns in Java with clear examples and test cases for each pattern.
+Follow the links above to view the source code and test files for detailed insights into each pattern.

 Happy coding! 🚀